 The alternative to a big fat time-consuming plan is to create a series of project rules that define what to work on, when to work on them and how to make smart decisions along the way.

-The key to Business Strategy Rules is to create rules as the means to defining your strategy.
-Rather than define every thing, simply define guidelines to use along the way.
+The key to Business Strategy Rules is to create rules as the means to define your strategy.
+Rather than define everything, simply define guidelines to use along the way.